 In my opinion, the best place in Brussels to get a sense of the chocolate culture is Place du Grand Sablon.
 On this square, you’ll find all of the big names in Belgian chocolate brands: Neuhaus (the inventor of the praline), Godiva (whose gold box is known around the world), Pierre Marcolini (whose chocolates are avant-garde and often unusual) and — my personal favourite — Wittamer.

 In contrast, it is also nice to visit the local Belgian chocolatiers, many of whom also produce incredible chocolate, often in unusual flavours — I’ve tried violet, green tea and five-spice among others.

-The best Belgian chocolate shops will also encourage sampling to get you hooked.
+The best Belgian chocolate shops also encourage sampling.

 Whether you choose a big chocolate brand or a local shop, you can choose exactly the chocolates you want.
 They are carefully boxed and weighed by hand just for you.
-This eliminates the fights over the good flavours that often occur when a box of Canadian chocolates is passed around.
+This eliminates the fights over the good flavors that often occur over a box of Canadian chocolates.

-In the shops of many Belgian chocolate brands you can also indulge in other goodies: pastries, cakes, mousses and – another personal favourite — hot chocolate.
+In the shops of many Belgian chocolate brands you can also indulge in other goodies: pastries, cakes, mousses and – another personal favorite — hot chocolate.

 Sure it takes a bit longer, but good Belgian chocolate is well worth the extra time and effort.
 The Belgians have known this secret for years.